The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Conclusion

 \section{Conclusion}

 We have introduced a new model to capture the aftereffects of redistricting from the standpoint of electoral control.
 We have compared our newly-introduced problems under the notions of separations and collapses, interreducibilities, and both computational complexity.
-We find that the complexity of recampaigning can depend on variety of considerations, such as properties of the underlying voting rule, the number of ``allowed winners,'' and whether the cost of assigning candidates to districts can be different.
+We find that the complexity of recampaigning can depend on a variety of considerations, such as properties of the underlying voting rule, the number of ``allowed winners,'' and whether the cost of assigning candidates to districts can be different.
+We summarize the complexity results in Table~\ref{table:summary}.
 We also find that bounded redistricting can be easier than winner evaluation, while unbounded redistricting is never easier than winner evaluation.
 There are many interesting future directions here, and we list a few below.

 \paragraph{Modeling.} A natural next step would be to consider destructive recampaigning, and explore how it relates (if at all) to constructive recampaigning.
 We suggest below a definition for bounded destructive recampaigning for each voting rule $\cale$ and $\ell \geq 1$, and leave open its study for future work.